mmaether/cheatsheets/terraform.md

 ## Variables

-- Everything in one file is not great.
-- Use variables to hide secrets.
-- You don't want your AWS credentials in your git repository.
+Variables are highly encouraged in Terraform to make the code more reusable and easier to use across a team.
+It's recommended to store variables in a separate file so if changes should be made for a specific environment or developer, they can simply change the one file instead of sifting through the code.

-- Use variables for elements that might change, i.e. AMIs are different per region.
+Variables can also be used for elements that might change (AMIs per region) and to hide your AWS credentials.

-`provider.tf`: Includes only the provider details.
+`provider.tf`: Declare the provider.
+Reference variables.

 ```bash
 provider "aws" {